-Gilles Jr Grégoire joined Pharmascience in 2013 as a Distribution Manager but as of 2015, he holds the position of Global Transportation Manager.
+Gilles Jr Grégoire joined Pharmascience in 2013 as a Distribution Manager but as of 2015, he is now the Senior Manager, of Global Logistics.
 He obtained a Bachelor’s Degree in Industrial Engineering and a Masters of Engineering from École de Technologie Supérieure in Montreal, Québec.

 Gilles Jr likes to describe his job as “as soon as something is not within the four walls of Pharmascience it falls under my responsibility”.
 Gilles Jr’s responsibilities include qualification of transportation lanes, passive and active solutions, managing external warehouses and worldwide distribution networks, and leveraging global supply chain opportunities through different logistic models, all while preventing any compromise to the quality of Pharmascience’s product.
 His passion for statistics, thermodynamics, and logistics allows him to address the toughest supply chain challenges that can be found in todays regulated and cost pressurized environment.Back to Top

 Mr. Johnson joined Entegris in March 1996 as a project engineer.
 He entered his current role in 2014.
 His primary responsibilities include managing technical activities related to the expansion of Entegris products, services and technologies in the life sciences market.